custom wax paper by @itsajora

 Revamp your packaging for the holiday season.

-It’s the most festive time of year, so why not let your packaging get in on the fun and create a custom design for the holidays?
-Switching up the usual colors and themes will excite your customers and make your product feel like a gift in itself.
-However, it pays to be organized with holiday packaging as most providers require a few weeks notice.
-Here at Noissue, it takes 21 days (three weeks) from approval of design for packaging to arrive, which is different to the date you place your order.
-This means that if you want to begin sending out holiday packaging from November, it’s best to place your packaging order in October.
+That means that – if you haven’t already – it’s time to place your packaging orders.
 It’s also a good idea to plan ahead with your packaging if you think there’s a chance of larger sales than normal.
-Get prepared for high volumes of orders by ordering a surplus of packaging to take you through until the end of December, as you won’t be able to reorder new packaging last minute and receive it in time.
+Be prepared for high order volumes by requesting a surplus of packaging to take you through until the end of December, as you won’t be able to reorder new packaging last minute and receive it in time.

 Don’t forget about sustainability.